osmosis-labs/assetlists/.github/PULL_REQUEST_TEMPLATE.md

 ### On-chain liquidity

-For each new asset, please provide the plan for on-chain liquidity of the asset: (choose one)
+For each new asset, please provide the plan for on-chain liquidity of the asset (See: [Pool Setup Guilde](https://docs.osmosis.zone/overview/integrate/pool-setup).): (choose one)
-- [ ] Ready -- A liquidity pool has been created.
+- [ ] Ready -- A liquidity pool(s) has been created and has liquidity.
 The pool ID is: ______
-- [ ] Soon -- A pool will be created.
-(See: [Pool Setup Guilde](https://docs.osmosis.zone/overview/integrate/pool-setup).)
+- [ ] Soon -- A pool will be created soon.
+Do not merge this PR until liquidity is ready.
   - [ ] (optional) A preview of the Osmosis Zone app with the new asset added is requested for creating the pool.
-(Supercharged Liquidity pools cannot be created via Osmosis Zone app)
+(Note: This method is not recommended because the Supercharged Liquidity pool type cannot be created via the Osmosis Zone app)
 - [ ] StreamSwap -- The token is, or will be, going through a StreamSwap stream; thus, the token should be listed without requiring on-chain liquidity.
 A Pool ID will be provided in this PR following the stream's completion once the team has had a chance to create a pool using the earned funds.
+The StreamSwap Bootstrapping phase begins (when?): ______